 When readers understand the benefit of what you are talking about it is easier for them to relate to it.
 Innovation, expertise or opportunity might be the central feature of your story, but what does it mean in real terms and how will it benefit or impact on the reader?
 Find that and you will find a voice that resonates.

 10 words that capture the essence of 'Positive and empathetic'

 Use these words for inspiration or simply use them when you write:

-Bold and Dynamic is not:
+Positive and empathetic is not:

 Naive, charmless or unrealistic

 Avoid sounding irrational in an attempt to be positive.
 Do not say: ‘We are going to change the world’, instead, try ‘We believe in leading with a meaningful purpose towards creating a better world’.